 The world is ever-changing, and it’s crucial to stay on top of it all.
-As technology progresses and new trends come about, businesses need to keep up-to-date to stay relevant.
+As technology progresses and new trends emerge, businesses must keep up-to-date to stay relevant.

-As more people opt to use the internet, businesses must take advantage of what the world wide web offers.
-There are always new platforms being created and tipped as the next big thing and new marketing techniques that are “guaranteed to boost business.”
-Still, some more traditional forms of marketing stay strong against the competition.
+As more people opt to use the Internet, businesses must take advantage of what the world wide web offers.
+New platforms are constantly created and tipped as the next big thing, and new marketing techniques are “guaranteed to boost business”.
+Still, some more traditional forms of marketing stay strong against the competition – such as trade directories.

 What Are Trade Directories?